 In 2020, HIP and the Alliance pivoted to support Santa Barbara County Public Health Department and their community partners CAUSE and MICOP’s work to protect farmworker health and safety during COVID-19.
 This partnership helped lead to the development of Latinx and Indigenous Migrant COVID-19 Task Force, documenting community conditions impacting COVID-19 risk, a Health Order on H2A housing to require COVID-19 control measures in temporary agricultural worker (H2A) housing and homeless shelters, and increased attention to Indigenous workers’ COVID-19 risks and language needs in COVID-19 communications and outreach.

-The 2021 PPH cohort will include two California-based sites and two sites in other states, all with an explicit focus on housing justice.
-Site partnerships will pair community power-building organizations that focus on housing issues (e.g., evictions, displacement, tenants’ rights, habitability, etc.) and local health departments that are committed to working on housing as a social determinant of health.
+The 2021 PPH cohort includes 4 sites: Sacramento and Long Beach (California), Saint Louis (MO) and Tri-County/Metro Denver (CO).
+Site partnerships pair community power-building organizations that focus on housing issues (e.g., evictions, displacement, tenants’ rights, habitability, etc.) and local health departments that are committed to working on housing as a social determinant of health.

 For more information about PPH, please check out: